intranda/goobi-workflow/DOCKER.md

-# Goobi Docker Image
+# Goobi workflow Docker Image

-## Install Goobi based on Docker
+## Install Goobi workflow based on Docker

 Please make sure than you have [Git](https://git-scm.com/) and [Docker](https://www.docker.com/) installed on your machine to execute the following commands to install Goobi in your Docker environment.